CrunchyData/pgmonitor/exporter/README.md

 * Install latest node_exporter package from Crunchy Repository
 * Install latest postgres_exporter package from Crunchy Repository
-* Install latest crunchy-monitoring-pg##-extras package for your major version of PostgreSQL
+* Install latest pgmonitor-pg##-extras package for your major version of PostgreSQL
 * Install latest crunchy-pg_bloat-check package if you need to monitor database bloat

 ## Service Setup (RHEL/CENTOS 7)

-* Copy/Rename /etc/systemd/system/node_exporter.service.d/crunchy-node-exporter-service-el7.conf.example to override default node_exporter service.
-See notes in example file for more details.
+* If necessary, modify /etc/systemd/system/node_exporter.service.d/crunchy-node-exporter-service-el7.conf.
+See notes in file for more details.
-* Copy/Rename & modify /etc/sysconfig/node_exporter.example as necessary.
-Default name expected is "node_exporter".
+* If necessary, modify /etc/sysconfig/node_exporter.
+See notes in file for more details.
-* Copy/Rename & modify /etc/sysconfig/postgres_exporter_pg##.example as necessary.
-Default name expected is "postgres_exporter".
+* If necessary, modify /etc/sysconfig/postgres_exporter.
+See notes in file for more details.
 * Modify /etc/postgres_exporter/##/crontab##.txt to run relevant scripts and schedule the bloat check for off-peak hours.
 Add crontab entries manually to ccp_monitoring user (or user relevant for your environment).

 ## Database Setup